IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >But Einstein's understanding was deeper even than von Neumann's.
 His mind was both more penetrating and more original than von Neumann's.
 And that is a very remarkable statement.
 Einstein took an extraordinary pleasure in invention.
 Two of his greatest inventions are the Special and General Theories of Relativity; and for all of Jancsi's brilliance, he never produced anything as original.”

 ― <a href="https://en.wikipedia.org/wiki/Eugene_Wigner" target="_blank">Eugene Wigner</a>

+>“When I meet God, I am going to ask him two questions: Why relativity?
+And why turbulence?
+I really believe he will have an answer for the first.”

+― <a href="https://en.wikipedia.org/wiki/Werner_Heisenberg" target="_blank">Werner Heisenberg</a>

 >“This work contains many things which are new and interesting.
 Unfortunately, everything that is new is not interesting, and everything which is interesting, is not new.”